 The Bible never divides doctrine and morals by a sharp line (Mt 27:64).
 Distortion in doctrine is often the effect of ill-made morality (Eph 4:14; 1 Th 2:3; 2 Th 2:11).
 Chapter three talks of the “error of unprincipled men” (2 Pe 3:17).
-These men twist thoughts so that immorality looks like morality.
+These men twist thoughts so that immorality looks like morality (Isa 5:20).
 What is false seems like it is true.
-They make a lie appear true.
+They make a lie appear genuine.
 This is a perversion of truth.

 Generally, false teachers are eloquent, or people would probably not listen to them.
 They are good speakers.
-People are deceived by their ability to speak rather than the content of what they say.
-They use insincere words (2:3) to mislead their followers.
+They deceive people by their ability to speak rather than the content of what they say.
+They use insincere words (2 Pe 2:3) to mislead their followers.

 Co 2:4, “Now this I say lest anyone should deceive you with persuasive words.”